Abaasomar/Sql-portfolio-projects/Retail sales/Readme.md

 ## 🗂 Repository Structure

-Retail-Sales-Analysis/
-│
-├── 01_Data_Cleaning.sql # Data cleaning and preparation
-├── 02_EDA.sql # Exploratory Data Analysis queries
+The project is organized for clarity and ease of use:

+01_Data cleaning.sql
+ – SQL scripts for cleaning and preparing the retail sales dataset.

+02_EDA.sql
+ – Contains all SQL queries for exploratory data analysis.

+03_Insights.md
-├── 03_Insights.md # Business insights from SQL analysis
+ – Detailed business insights derived from SQL queries, including interpretations and patterns.

-├── 04_Recommendations.md # Actionable business recommendations
-└── README.md # Project overview and documentation
+04_Recommendations.md
+ – Actionable recommendations based on insights to guide strategic business decisions.

+Hover over the links to navigate directly to the respective files in the repository.

 ---